How to Train Your Dog to Pose for Pictures · Kinship

 Use motion to your advantage: Many dogs are riveted by motion, so wiggling a finger, waving an arm or shaking a toy will often keep a dog occupied, posed and looking in the right direction long enough to take the shot.

-Make it a positive experience: Keep the session short and feed lots of treats and/or incorporate play.
-You don't want your pup to hate getting their picture taken.
+Make it a positive experience: You don't want your pup to hate getting their picture taken, so keep the session short and incorporate plenty of joyful elements — that means lots of treats and play.
 Do they love to fetch?
-Use a tennis ball or incorporate it into your photo.
+Use their favorite ball or incorporate it into your photo.
 Are they drawn to a particular toy?
 Use it.

 Related article